sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

 This can be confusing sometimes and the people you work with (or future you!) may wonder why these critical checks are being skipped.
-I like to include a message with the decision that was made so its obvious that we wanted to skip
+I like to include a message with the decision that was made so it is obvious that we wanted to skip
 them:

 ```yaml